Suzie McNeil: 2002—2007: Career beginnings and Broken and Beautiful

 McNeil began performing on the late 1990s by working as a backing vocalists for a number of Canadian artists including Jeff Healey, Ronnie Hawkins, and Glass Tiger's Alan Frew.
 In 1999 she was hired to perform as part of ABBA-Mania, an ABBA cover band where she performed the parts originated by Agnetha Fältskog.

+In 2004, McNeil recorded the "Arctic Cove" and "Sky Screamer" jingles for Marineland as a one-time, lump-sum project.
+Following a Toronto Star exposé published in 2012 that detailed employee allegations of animal neglect, McNeil tweeted, “I need to get the tag line replaced with ‘all the whales haaaaate...
+Marineland!’”
+Although McNeil requested her voice be removed from the commercials, she acknowledged in a public statement, “Because of the original contract, Marineland owns and has the right to continue using that recording, despite my feelings.”

 In 2005, McNeil was a contestant on Rock Star: INXS, finishing fourth overall in the competition.
 In January 2006, McNeil moved to Los Angeles, to develop her music career.
 On January 26, 2006, she announced plans to record her first CD with Executive Producer John Kalodner and Producer Marti Frederiksen.
 In the summer of 2006, McNeil performed as a backup singer for Pink on her North American tour.

 McNeil's single "Hung Up" gained significant radio airplay, especially in Canada.
 The music video was released to MuchMoreMusic on the week of February 19, 2007, and was uploaded to YouTube on March 29, 2007.

 McNeil's song "Believe" was originally recorded on her debut studio album, Broken & Beautiful, released on April 10, 2007.
 It was featured on NBC's promo for the reality weight-loss show The Biggest Loser, as well as throughout season four of Beauty and the Geek.
 The song had debuted exclusively on "King Ben's Injection of Perfection" radio programme on 2RRR in Sydney, Australia, on September 9, 2006, to positive reaction.
 The single was also used as a fundraiser for Own the Podium for the 2010 Winter Olympics in Vancouver.
 The Olympic inspired video for "Believe" was recorded with the National Arts Centre Orchestra and released on September 17, 2007.
 The video stars Canadian Olympians Steve Omischl (freestyle skiing – aerials), Joannie Rochette (figure skating), and Clara Hughes (speed skating).

 McNeil appeared on Matt Nathanson's album Some Mad Hope singing background vocals on the songs "Sooner Surrender" and "Bulletproof Weeks", and on Clay Aiken's album A Thousand Different Ways as guest vocalist on "I Want to Know What Love Is", a cover of the Foreigner song.

 McNeil appeared as the character Oz in the Canadian production of "We Will Rock You" at the Canon Theater in Toronto until August 4, 2007.